-Using role models and allowing people to develop their own solutions also help to make the changes.
-It's also really useful to keep communicating a clear picture of the desired change and the benefits to people so they don't lose sight of where they are heading.
+Using role models and allowing people to develop their own solutions will help the change process.
+It's really useful to keep communicating a clear picture of the desired change - and the benefits - so people don't lose sight of where they are heading.

 Kurt Lewin refers to this stage as freezing although a lot of people refer to it as 'refreezing'.
 As the name suggests this stage is about establishing stability once the changes have been made.
 The changes are accepted and become the new norm.
 People form new relationships and become comfortable with their routines.
 This can take time.

 It's often at this point that people laugh and tell me that practically there is never time for this 'freezing' stage.
 And it's just this that's drawn criticism to the Kurt Lewin model.

-In todays world of change the next new change could happen in weeks or less.
+In today's world of change the next new change could happen in weeks or less.
 There is just no time to settle into comfortable routines.
-This rigidity of freezing does not fit with modern thinking about change being a continuous, sometimes chaotic process in which great flexibility is demanded.
+The rigidity of freezing does not fit with current thinking about change being a continuous, sometimes chaotic process in which great flexibility is demanded.

-So popular thought has moved away from the concept of freezing.
-Instead, we should think about this final stage as being more flexible, something like a milkshake or soft serv icecream, in the current favourite flavour, rather than a rigid frozen block.
+Popular thought has moved away from the concept of freezing.
+Instead, we're urged to think about this final stage as being more flexible, maybe like a milkshake or soft serve ice cream, rather than a rigid frozen block.
 This way 'Unfreezing' for the next change might be easier.

 Given today's pace of change this is a reasonable criticism.
 But it might help to get in touch with what Kurt Lewin was actually saying.
 In 1947 he wrote:

 Lewin's concern is about reinforcing the change and ensuring that the desired change is accepted and maintained into the future.
 Without this people tend to go back to doing what they are used to doing.
 This is probably what Kurt Lewin meant by freezing - supporting the desired change to make sure it continues and is not lost.